-Creative Opportunities Internship Policy are the rules we expect employers to follow if they want to advertise internships with us.
+The Creative Opportunities Internship Policy sets out the rules we expect employers to follow if they want to advertise internships with us.
 This includes offering to pay interns in accordance with National Minimum Wage.
 Please read the following information which forms our Internship Policy before submitting your opportunity.

-Creative Opportunities only advertise internships that pay in accordance with the National Minimum Wage (which is £6.50 per hour, as of October 1 2014).
+Creative Opportunities only advertise internships that pay in accordance with the National Minimum/Living Wage at https://www.gov.uk/national-minimum-wage-rates.
 To avoid doubt, all internships must state the salary and hours of work so we can ensure that they fit within our policy.
 There are also other rules that we expect all internships advertised on Creative Opportunities to follow.

 If you don't follow these guidelines we might not advertise your opportunity or there might be a delay in it appearing online.

 If an employer offers students or graduates an unpaid or expenses only position from a post advertised through us that employer will have their account locked.
 They will be barred from advertising any further job vacancies or internships on Creative Opportunities.